drieswijns/ahornsweeper/README.md

           return None
       # ...

-And there we have it.
+And there you have it.
 For any possible board discovered by the player, ahorn can use the **get_random** method to find all possible bomb configurations.

 To finalize the **MinesweeperState** there are two bookkeeping methods required by ahorn.